gofynd/fdk-store/markdown/theme/internal_/type-aliases/type-alias.ThemePayment.md

 > `optional` **amount**: `number`

-- The amount of the theme
+- The amount of the theme.

 ***